Multi-Agency Ticketing and Trip Planning Integration

 Accelerating Innovation Mobility (AIM) Demonstration Program

-In late 2020, RTD was awarded $687,000 in funding by the Federal Transit Administration (FTA) from its Accelerating Innovation Mobility Demonstration Program.
-RTD and its partners will provide $336,000 in local match for this project, bringing the total project budget to just over $1 million.
-The AIM program supports projects that can accelerate the development, implementation and adoption of innovative technologies, practices, and service models to improve mobility and enhance the rider experience, with a focus on innovative service delivery models, creative financing, novel partnerships, and integrated payment solutions.
+The Accelerating Innovative Mobility (AIM) Demonstration Program is a program managed by the Federal Tranist Administration to support projects that can accelerate the development, implementation and adoption of innovative technologies, practices, and service models to improve mobility and enhance the rider experience, with a focus on innovative service delivery models, creative financing, novel partnerships, and integrated payment solutions.
 RTD was one of 25 transit agencies nationally to receive an award as part of this program.
 RTD has joined up with many mobility partners in the Denver Region to offer an enhanced trip planning and fare payment solution.

 Public transit riders across the country are keen users of mobile apps with intuitive interfaces and seamless integrations.
 As the mobility landscape continues to change, the onus is now on public agencies to offer tools to improve rider experience that are polished and powerful.